Alteplase: Economics

 The cost of alteplase in the United States increased by 111% between 2005 and 2014, despite there being no proportional increase in the costs of other prescription drugs.
 However, alteplase continues to be cost-effective.

 Brand names

-Alteplase is marketed as Actilyse, Activase, and Cathflo or Cathflo Activase.
+Alteplase is sold under the brand names Actilyse, Activase, and Cathflo Activase.

 Controversies

-Alteplase is extremely underused in low- and middle-income countries.
+Alteplase is underused in low- and middle-income countries.
 This may be due to its high cost and the fact that it is often not covered by health insurance.

 There may be citation bias in the literature on alteplase in ischemic stroke, as studies reporting positive results for tissue plasminogen activator are more likely to be cited in following studies than those reporting negative or neutral results.

 There is a sex difference in the use of intravenous tissue plasminogen activator, as it is less likely to be used for women with acute ischemic stroke than men.
 However, this difference has been improving since 2008.